The world's first AF anamorphic lens | Shop now >

-For beginners, it should be clear above all that there are various camera mounts for different cameras.
+For beginners, it should be clear that there are various camera mounts for different cameras.
 E-Mount is a special camera mount for mirrorless system cameras.
 E-Mount supports both full-frame sensors and APS-C sensors.
 And lenses with E-Mount have many advantages, including maximum compatibility, high performance, and portability.

 1. Attention: Full-frame or APS-C